Nicki Minaj Defends Registered Sex Offender Boyfriend Amid Pregnancy And Engagement Rumors

 Despite Kenneth’s trouble with the law, Nicki seems to be head-over-heels for her man.

-Us Weekly noted the couple have known each other since they were teenagers living in Queens, New York.
+Us Weekly noted that the couple have known each other since they were teenagers living in Queens, New York.

 According to Hollywood Life, the 36-year-old views Kenneth as her “soulmate.”
-On July 23, the rapper went on to Twitter to explain her beau loves her for her and not her fame.
+On July 23, the rapper went on to Twitter to explain that her beau loves her for her and not her fame.

 “I wouldn’t date anyone cuz I’m about to be married to my soulmate… Others r infatuated w/ Nicki Minaj he DGAF about this industry & is very protective,” she passionately wrote.

-Nicki’s revelation the pair are set to wed seems to confirm fans’ belief the couple is engaged.
+Nicki’s revelation that the pair are set to wed seems to confirm fans’ belief the couple is engaged.

-A recent collaboration with Chance the Rapper have seriously excited fans, reported People.
+A recent collaboration with Chance the Rapper has seriously excited fans, reported People.

 “He the Clyde to my Bonnie, ’bout to walk down the aisle and be a mommy,” she rapped in her verse on “Zanies and Fools.”

-Nicki also recently posted a pic of the pair on Instagram, with an excerpt of the song’s lyrics in the caption.
+Nicki also recently posted a picture of the pair on Instagram, with an excerpt of the song’s lyrics in the caption.

 While Nicki hasn’t responded to the engagement or pregnancy rumors, fans were quick to express their excitement and well wishes on social media.